What exactly is a brand anyway?

 Take the time to identify and build your brand, encourage your team to nurture your brand, and your business will reap the rewards!

 · I put this video together a few years ago.
-It ...
+It highlights some web creative I delivered during my ...